GabrielPaganMateo/holbertonschool-shell/init_files_variables_and_expansions/README.md

-# Holberton School Shell Init files Variables and Expansions
+# Holberton School Shell Project

 ## This directory was made to store the tasks and work done as part of the "Shell, init files, variables and expansions"